apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 This is because tracing systems may attempt to emit logs or metrics about their status etc.

-> Important: Bootstrap telemetry as early as possible in process startup, ideally before any application
-> code runs.
-Any subsystem or object that reads `InstrumentationSystem/instrument`,
+> Important: Bootstrap telemetry as early as possible, ideally before any application code runs.
+Code that
-> `Tracing/InstrumentationSystem/tracer`, `Logger`, or `MetricsFactory` during its initialization captures whatever
+> reads `InstrumentationSystem/instrument`, `Logger`, or `MetricsFactory` during its own initialization
-> is in scope at that moment, so bootstrapping first ensures those captures see the real backends rather than
+> captures whatever is bootstrapped at that moment, so bootstrapping late leaves those captures with a
-> no-op placeholders.
-The same principle applies to logging and metrics.
+> no-op placeholder.

-If you intend to use trace identifiers for log correlation (i.e. logging a `trace-id` in every log statement that is part of a trace), then don't forget to also configure a swift-log `MetadataProvider`.
+If you intend to use trace identifiers for log correlation (i.e. logging a `trace-id` in every log statement that is part of a trace), then don't forget to also configure a Swift Log `MetadataProvider`.

 A typical bootstrap could look something like this: